- April 17, 2019

 Globally, many manufacturing companies are expanding to new horizons and diversifying their operations, thanks to the advent of the Industry 4.0 revolution.
 Rapid transformation is taking place in the technology forefront, and cloud computing plays a pivotal role in bringing about this change.
 According to Gartner, “Cloud computing is a style of computing in which scalable and elastic IT-enabled capabilities are delivered as a service using Internet technologies.”

-Cloud computing offers the following benefits for modern manufacturing practices.
+Cloud computing services offer the following benefits for modern manufacturing practices.
 It:

 - Enables access to real-time information, anytime.

-- Offers on-demand services that are highly flexible and scalable.
+- It offers on-demand services that are highly flexible and scalable.

 - Increases the ability to manage new customer demands, proactively.